Newborn sleep: how much and when

 Newborn sleep cycles

-At the end of each cycle of deep and light sleep, newborns wake up for a little while.
-When your newborn baby wakes, he might grizzle, groan or cry.
-He might also fidget and squirm going from deep to light sleep, and back again.
-If your baby wakes at the end of a sleep cycle, you might need to help him settle for the next sleep cycle.
+At the end of each cycle, newborns wake up for a little while.
+When they wake, they might grizzle or cry.
+If your baby wakes at the end of a sleep cycle, you might need to help baby settle for the next sleep cycle.

 At night: newborn sleep and waking

-In the first few months, it’s common for newborns to wake 2-3 times a night for feeds.
+In the first few months, newborns usually wake several times a night for feeds.

-If your baby is premature or low birth weight, your paediatrician or child and family health nurse might recommend that you let her sleep for only a certain amount of time at night before you wake her for a feed.
+If your baby is premature or low birth weight, your paediatrician or child and family health nurse might recommend that you let your baby sleep for only a certain amount of time at night before you wake them for a feed.